Depth lower bounds in Stabbing Planes for combinatorial principles: The covering method

 In \cite{essential} Linial and Radhakrishnan considered the problem of the minimal number of hyperplanes needed to cover the cube $\{0,1\}^n$.
 Clearly every such cube can be covered by the zero polynomial, so to make the problem more meaningful they defined the notion of an {\em essential covering} of $\{0,1\}^n$.

-\begin{definition}[\cite{essential}] A set $L$ of linear polynomials with real coefficients is said to be an \emph{essential cover} of the cube $\{0,1\}^n$ if \begin{enumerate} \item[(E1)]$L$ is a cover of $\{0,1\}^n$, \item[(E2)] no proper subset of $L$ satisfies (E1), that is, for every $p \in L$, there is a $v \in \{0,1\}^n$ such that $p$ alone takes the value $0$ on $v$, and \item[(E3)] every variable appears (in some monomial with non-zero coefficient) in some polynomial of $L$. \end{enumerate} \end{definition}
+\begin{defiC}[\cite{essential}] A set $L$ of linear polynomials with real coefficients is said to be an \emph{essential cover} of the cube $\{0,1\}^n$ if \begin{enumerate}[align=left] \item[(E1)]$L$ is a cover of $\{0,1\}^n$, \item[(E2)] no proper subset of $L$ satisfies (E1), that is, for every $p \in L$, there is a $v \in \{0,1\}^n$ such that $p$ alone takes the value $0$ on $v$, and \item[(E3)] every variable appears (in some monomial with non-zero coefficient) in some polynomial of $L$. \end{enumerate} \end{defiC}

 They then proved that any essential cover $E$ of the hypercube $\{0,1\}^n$ must satisfy $|E| \geq \sqrt{n}$.
 We will use the slightly strengthened lower bound given in \cite{essentialLB}: